wagtail/rfcs/text/089-atag-audit.md

 ##### A.1.1.1 Web-Based Accessible (WCAG)

 **Fail**.
+Evaluated as: **Level AA**.
 Wagtail [currently targets WCAG 2.1 AA conformance](https://wagtail.org/accessibility/) for the administrative interface of the CMS.
 Though a lot of progress has been made, there are still [known conformance issues](https://github.com/orgs/wagtail/projects/9/views/1).

 As a representation of the state of Wagtail’s WCAG 2.1 AA conformance, here is a summary of WCAG 2.1 AA and best practice issues across releases, for the page editor UI (tested with [Welcome to the Wagtail bakery!](https://static-wagtail-v5-1.netlify.app/admin/pages/60/edit/)):